 Back problems reported on these web pages include:

 Note back problems associated with another condition, such as osteoporosis are not included.
 For this reason, the total prevalence of back problems is likely to be underestimated.

 Back problems include:

-Back problems can have many causes, relating to issues associated with posture and injuries, diseases such as osteoarthritis, disc disease, osteoporosis, and some genetic conditions.
-Other factors may increase the risk of developing back problems, such as age, physical fitness, smoking, being overweight, and the type of work a person does .
-Recently, studies show that back problems can have a significant genetic component .
+Back problems can have many causes, relating to work, sport and lifestyle issues, injuries, diseases such as arthritis, disc disease and osteoporosis.
+Sometimes back pain is the result of a health condition beyond the spine such as a kidney stone or shingles.
+Factors that may increase the risk of developing back problems include age, physical fitness, smoking, being overweight, and the type of work a person does (ABS 2019).

 Pain is the main symptom in most back problems.
-It is a common reason for pain among younger and middle-aged adults, but can start in childhood .
-One study of people with long term back problems reported 14% experience constant or persistent pain, and 86% experience pain one day per week .
+Back problems are a common reason for pain among younger and middle-aged adults, but can start in childhood (Raspe et al. 2004).
+Back problems are often recurrent and may need to be managed as a long-term health condition.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.